Tutorial: Mini-Meta Delta

 Unpaired Data

-Simply using the dabest_plot() function will produce a Cumming estimation plot showing the data for each experimental replicate as well as the calculated weighted delta.
+Simply calling the dabest_plot() function it will generate a Cumming estimation plot showing the data for each experimental replicate as well as the calculated weighted delta.

 dabest_plot(unpaired.mean_diff)